xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 **The Solar learns to defend others upon learning to defend herself.**

-Pick someone within Close range.
+Pick someone within Short range.
 Every time they are attacked and the Solar has a weapon to parry the attack, she can make a Defense roll for them OR she can reduce the difficulty of their Defense roll by 1 if she is Trained or 2 if she is Specialised in the Skill she is using.

-The Charm ends when the target leaves Close range.
+The Charm ends when the target leaves Short range.

 ## Tier 2